droundy/fac/web/documentation.md

 ## To do list

+1. Fix bug in fac that is illustrated in dependent-chain-10.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will